 Writing data science questions

-This guide briefly explores how to frame a problem by defining questions that could be answered from the data set for your coursework.
+This guide briefly explores how to frame a problem by defining questions that could be answered using data.

 Why are questions important?